sixhours-team/memcached-spring-boot/README.md

       </dependency>
       ```

-2. Configure location of your `Memcached` key-value store in the properties file (e.g. `application.yml`) e.g.
+2. Configure your `Memcached` key-value store in the properties file (e.g. `application.yml`).

+    To manually connect to one or more cache nodes, specify comma-separated list of hostname:port with the `static` mode, for example:

     ```.properties
      memcached.cache:
-        servers: example.com:11211
+       servers: example1.com:11211,example2.com:11211
-        mode: dynamic
+       mode: static
        expiration: 86400
      ```

-   For multi-server configuration specify comma-separated list of hostname:port with `static` mode:
+    To connect to a cluster with AWS [Auto Discovery](http://docs.aws.amazon.com/AmazonElastiCache/latest/UserGuide/AutoDiscovery.html), specify
+    cluster configuration endpoint in *memcached.cache.servers* property with the `dynamic` mode, for example:

     ```.properties
     memcached.cache:
-       servers: example1.com:11211,example2.com:11211
+        servers: mycluster.example.cfg.use1.cache.amazonaws.com:11211
-       mode: static
+        mode: dynamic
         expiration: 86400
     ```

 3. Enable caching annotations by adding Spring's `@EnableCaching` annotation to one of your `@Configuration` classes e.g.

     ```java
+    import org.springframework.cache.annotation.EnableCaching;
+    import org.springframework.context.annotation.Configuration;

     @Configuration
     @EnableCaching
     public class CacheConfiguration {
     }
     ```

-    Now you can add caching to an operation of your service as in an example:
+    Now you can add caching to an operation of your service, as shown below:

     ```java
     import org.springframework.cache.annotation.Cacheable;